dean2727/AI-Basics/Proj4/README.md

 ## Compiling and Running
 In order to compile and link the program, simply call "make".
-Then, to run, call "./DPLL <cnf file> optional UC flag".
-The cnf file is the knowledge base representing the constraints for the problem.
-The optional UC flag determines if the unit-clause heuristic is to be used.
+Then, to run, call "./DPLL filename -unit".
+The cnf file (filename) is the knowledge base representing the constraints for the problem.
+The optional UC flag (-unit) determines if the unit-clause heuristic is to be used.
 Type "-unit" to turn off the heuristic, and dont type anoything otherwise.
 New knowledge bases for the (Australia) map coloring problem and N queens problems can be generated.
 For map coloring, run "python mapcolor.py > filename",